King Philip's War

 The war was the greatest calamity in seventeenth-century New England and is considered by many to be the deadliest war in Colonial American history.
-In the space of little more than a year, 12 of the region's towns were destroyed and many more were damaged, the economy of Plymouth and Rhode Island Colonies was all but ruined and their population was decimated, losing one-tenth of all men available for military service.
-More than half of New England's towns were attacked by Natives.
+In the space of little more than a year, 12 of the region's towns were destroyed and many more were damaged, the economy of the Plymouth and Rhode Island Colonies was ruined and their population was decimated, losing one-tenth of all men available for military service.
 Hundreds of Wampanoags and their allies were publicly executed or enslaved, and the Wampanoags were left effectively landless.
+At the same time, more than half of New England's towns were involved in the conflict and it would not be until 1700 that English colonists would occupy their pre-war borders again.

-King Philip's War began the development of an independent American identity.
-The New England colonists faced their enemies without support from any European government or military, and this began to give them a group identity separate and distinct from Britain.
+King Philip's War was the last-ditch effort by Native tribes to expel the colonists from New England.
+Instead, it turned out to be the beginning of the development of an independent American identity.
+The New England colonists faced their enemies without support from any European government or military, and this began to give them a group identity separate and distinct from England.